ULTIMATE Guide to the Best Fall Things to Do in Michigan

 Take a Trail Ride Among the Fall Colors at Stony Lake Stables

-Stony Lake Stables is a privately-owned stable offering family-friendly horseback riding for people of all ages in New Era, MI.
+Stony Lake Stables is a privately owned stable offering family-friendly horseback riding for people of all ages in New Era, Michigan.
 Here, you can find one-hour to 90-minute trail rides taking you through some of the most scenic spots of West Michigan.

 Stony Lake Stables offers rides for everyone age 3 and up — even if they have never been on a horse before!
 Children ages 1 and 2 are welcome to participate as well but must ride with an adult.
 There is also a therapeutic horseback riding program for differently-abled kids and adults.